souravmsh/news-scraper/README.md

 # News Scraper
-News scraping using the PHP CodeIgniter framework
+Scraping any web contents using the PHP CodeIgniter Framework 3
 ---------------------------------------------------
 1. Clone the repository
 2. Go to config/database.php and enter the database name.